Taran Svami

-Taran Svami, also spelled Taranswami, was a Jain religious teacher and founder of the Taran Panth, a sect of Digambara Jainism.
+Taran Svami, also spelled Taranswami, was a Jain monk and religious teacher of the Digambar Jainism, and the spiritual leader of the Taran Samaj.
 He lived in the 15th century central India.
-The traditional biographies places him within the Digambara mystic tradition.
-They also consider him a ritual reformer for rejecting the authority of Bhattarakas and his emphasis on aniconism and inner realization.
+The traditional biographies consider him a ritual reformer for rejecting the authority of Bhattarakas and his emphasis on aniconism and inner realization.
+He was celibate (ब्रह्मचारी) and was initiated as a Digambar monk in his later life.
 He is credited for writing fourteen texts.

 Biographies

 There is no scholarly biography of Taran Svami available.
-Taran Svami was celibate who got initiated as Digambara monk in his later life.
+Taran Svami was celibate who got initiated as Digambar monk in his later life.